jomapps/novel-movie/docs/character-image-generation.md

 Security: enforce standard session/auth checks; no special access restriction beyond normal project access.
+## Automatic Deletion Policy
+- On new reference generation, the system first deletes ALL existing images for the character:
+  - Local: remove character-image-metadata records and associated Media assets
+  - Remote: if provider=character-library and a reference exists, send one DELETE to `/api/v1/characters/{libraryDbId}/reference-image`
+- No retries on remote delete; failures are surfaced but local cleanup continues
+- Portfolio generation does not auto-delete; user selects a reference and system appends portfolio items

 ## Prompt UX
 - On page load: auto-filled AI prompt assembled from existing character data (no new values), editable
-- Button: "AI Suggest Prompt" regenerates the suggestion; never overwrites while user is typing
+- Button: "Reset Prompt" restores the auto-filled prompt to the latest server-suggested value; does not overwrite while user is typing
-- Also supports fully manual prompts
+- Also supports fully manual prompts; user can edit before running generation
 - Store the exact prompt used in metadata; avoid quotes in generated content
+- Photorealistic human emphasis: default prompt template prioritizes authentic skin texture, subsurface scattering, camera/lens settings, and non-CGI language

 ## Image Ingestion Flow
 1) Call Character Library (server-side) → receive remote `publicUrl`